Speckled bush-cricket: Biology

-These bush-crickets can be found from April to November.
-Nymphs emerge in May and develop into their adults during late summer.
+Nymphs emerge in May and molt six times before becoming sexually mature in August.
 Females lay their eggs in late summer in the bark of a tree or a plant stem.
-Then they overwinter until next spring.
+The eggs then overwinter before hatching next spring.

 The song of the male, produced by rubbing the right wing against a tooth-like projection at the base of the left, is short (1 to 10 ms) and feeble, barely audible to human ears; at a frequency of 40 kHz, it can best be heard with the aid of a bat detector.
 Unlike other cricket species, the female is able to respond to the male's calls with a weaker call of her own, which attracts the male to her.

+The speckled bush-cricket is preyed upon by many predators including bats, birds, lizards, wasps, robber flies, spiders, and small mammals.